kentonscode/martian-view/README.md

-Martian View: a Mars image site for users who want an easy way to search, store, and share images captured from NASA's Mars rovers.
+Martian View: A Mars image site for users who want an easy way to search, store, and share images captured from NASA's Mars rovers.